 There used to be this side of me that questioned every action I took, every word I spoke, every thought I had.
 I believed everything that occurred in—and around—my life was because of my actions, especially when it came to how other people felt about me.
-I thought I was in total control of other people’s emotions—if they were happy or sad or angry or discontent.
-I eventually realized I was not in control of how others felt—not 100% in control anyway.
+I thought I was in total control of other people’s emotions—my words and actions determined if they were happy, sad, angry, or discontent.
+I eventually realized I was not in control of how others felt—not 100% in control, anyway.

-Let’s look at two extreme examples.
-Imagine I meet someone and give him a hug (like, say, I’m doing in this picture).
+Let’s examine two extreme examples.
+Imagine I meet someone and give him a hug.
 This expression of kindness and love typically translates to just that: kindness and love.
-Now imagine I meet someone else and say, “Man those skinny jeans make your butt look big.”
+Now imagine I meet someone else and say, “Man, those skinny jeans make your butt look big.”
 I wouldn’t ever say that, but this action translates, without a doubt, into something completely different.
-But let’s assume that in the latter example my intentions were somehow good; maybe I was trying, rather inarticulately, to tell the person that those jeans were simply not flattering.
+Let’s assume in the latter example my intentions were somehow good: perhaps I was attempting, inarticulately, to tell the person those jeans were simply not flattering.
 Irrespective of my intentions with either action, each one will draw a different response.

-Here’s where I really confuse myself.
-Sometimes I lay in bed at night recounting my day and suddenly recognize that I could have approached the situation differently.
+Here’s where I really confuse myself: sometimes I lay in bed at night recounting my day, and I suddenly recognize I could have approached a situation differently.
 Other times, I lay in bed and realize I couldn’t have possibly been any clearer, kinder, or more considerate, which leads to even more negative self-talk: People just don’t understand you.
 You’re weird and people don’t get you no matter how hard you try.
 If you acted differently, maybe that person would like you.

-The fact is that we all care about how others view us.
-Sometimes too much.
-It used to be one of the only things that mattered to me.
-But I have been able to break this habit.
+We all care about how others view us—sometimes too much.
+It used to be one of the only things that mattered to me, but I have been able to break this habit.
 I have been able to feel confident no matter how people treat me.
-I have been able to stop giving a damn about what people who “don’t like me” think.
+I have been able to stop giving a damn about what people who don’t like me think.

-First, I had to recognize that the language I use—the way I talk to myself—is a big deal.
-When I experience negative emotions, it is easy to beat the hell out of myself with my words and perpetuate the negative thoughts.
-This never does any good.
-Negative self-talk is demoralizing and destructive.
-So I found new questions to ask myself; I found new ways to talk to myself.
+First, I had to recognize the language I use—the way I talk to myself—is crucial.
+When I experience negative emotions, it’s easy to beat the hell out of myself with my words and perpetuate negative thoughts.
+This never does any good: negative self-talk is demoralizing and destructive.
+So I found new questions to ask myself—I found new ways to talk to myself.

 I came up with different questions.
 Instead of disempowering questions, I now ask myself five clarifying questions: